 The low price to sales ratio in 2019 was also partly driven by Tesla’s surging revenue which occurred between 2018 and 2019.

-Before you know it, Tesla’s share price exploded post-Q2 2019, bringing the company’s valuation along with it higher in the second half of 2019 and all the way to 2020.
+Before you know it, Tesla’s share price exploded post-Q4 2019, bringing the company’s price over sales valuation higher in the second half of 2019 and all the way to Dec 2020.

-Chart of Tesla’s Market Cap to Book Value Ratio
+Chart of Tesla’s Price to Book Value Ratio

-The chart above shows Tesla’s market cap to book value or shareholders’ equity between 2016 and 2020.
+The chart above shows Tesla’s price to book value or shareholders’ equity between 2016 and 2020.

-Similarly, Tesla’s stock price took off in Q4 2019, causing the market cap to book value ratio to reach a new high at 20.0 as of June 2020.
+Starting in 2020, Tesla’s stock price took off and reached an all-time high by Dec 2020, causing the company’s market cap to book value ratio to reach more than 40.0.

-At 20 times of book value or net worth, Tesla was trading at a sky-high valuation compared to its peers such as Toyota, Ford and GM to name a few.
+At 40 times book value or net worth, Tesla was valued at a sky-high valuation compared to its peers such as Toyota, Ford and GM to name a few.

-Chart of Tesla’s Market Cap to Gross Profit Ratio
+Chart of Tesla’s Price to Gross Profit Ratio

 Why gross profit you may ask?
-The reason is that Tesla has only been profitable at the gross profit level.
-Other than gross profit, Tesla has incurred losses amounting to billions of dollars in terms of operating loss and net loss.
+The reason is that Tesla has been mostly profitable at the gross profit level.

 As seen from the chart above, Tesla’s market cap to gross profit has been roughly flat between 2016 and 2018, averaging around 25.0.